JadaDev/WhoList-255-TrinityCore/README.md

 # TrinityCore /Who 1-255 Allowance Modification

 This modification is intended for TrinityCore.
-It allows you to disable the level check for certain situations by simply commenting out a few lines of code in the `MiscHandler.cpp` file.
+It allows you to disable the level check for who list by simply commenting out a few lines of code in the `MiscHandler.cpp` file.

 ## Before Modification